-Tai Lue and Yunnanese-Hui kitchens in northern Lao (Luang Namtha, Phongsali); developed independently of the Chiang Mai curry khao soi which absorbed Burmese-Indian Muslim spice traditions.
-The Lao version stays drier and beanier, leaning on tao jeow (fermented soybean paste) as the load-bearing flavor.
+Tai Lue and Yunnanese-Hui kitchens in northern Lao; Luang Namtha and Luang Prabang are claimed as the birthplace, and some vendors still hand-slice (often scissor-cut) the noodles.
+It developed independently of the Chiang Mai curry khao soi, which absorbed Burmese-Indian Muslim spice traditions and runs on coconut and red curry — the two only share a name.
+The Lao version stays lighter, leaning on tao jeow (fermented soybean paste) and tomato as the load-bearing flavor.

 Phia Oun restaurant in Luang Namtha (Route 3, since 2005) is the northern-style reference for Lao curry noodles; the fried crispy noodles are made in-house from rice-and-tapioca dough, fried in pork fat instead of vegetable oil for a denser crunch.

-Bowl: rice noodles in pork-bone broth, slight orange tint from a small amount of curry oil, generous spoon of dark fermented-pork sauce on top, optional handful of fried crispy noodles for crunch.
+Bowl: wide rice noodles in clear pork-bone broth under a generous spoon of red tomato-and-pork sauce — minced pork, tomato, garlic and dark fermented soybean paste cooked together, the source of both the color and the aroma.
+Optional handful of fried crispy noodles for crunch.
 Side plate: mustard greens, lime, fresh chili, bean sprouts.
-Beanier and meatier than coconut-led Chiang Mai khao soi.
+Beanier and meatier, and far lighter, than coconut-led Chiang Mai khao soi.

-Tao jeow paste (fermented soybeans, salt, garlic) is cooked separately with ground pork into a wet sauce — about 8 minutes over medium heat, no longer or the beans go bitter.
-It sits on the noodles unmixed; the diner stirs it in slowly, controlling how funky each bite goes.
+The tao jeow paste (fermented soybeans, salt, garlic) is cooked separately with ground pork and tomato into a wet, ragu-like sauce — about 8 minutes over medium heat, no longer or the beans go bitter.
+It sits on the noodles unmixed; the diner stirs it in slowly, controlling how funky and salty each bite goes.

 Variations